Is chocolate gluten free?

 We know that chocolate may contain gluten if certain ingredients are added.
 However, it may also contain gluten if it comes into contact with wheat, barley or rye during processing.
 The example usually given is that of liquorice which contains wheat.
 So where chocolate is manufactured on the same equipment as liquorice, it may contain trace amounts of gluten picked up on the equipment.

-Are there hidden sources of Gluten?
+Are there hidden sources of gluten in chocolate?

 It’s a safe rule to say that the fewer ingredients added to it, the more likely that the chocolate is going to be closer to the original cocoa bean.
 During our courses, we give out samples of the high quality chocolate we use for our products and also ‘origins’ chocolate made from a single source or plantation.
 Think single malt whiskey and you’ll get the idea.
 People find that the taste is very different and more intense and satisfying than that of high street chocolate bars with equally high milk solids contents.
 They also have less of a craving for more chocolate due to the additives found in most commercial chocolate bars,